MicrosoftDocs/azure-stack-docs/azure-stack/includes/resource-provider-va-rotate-secrets-prereqs.md

 > [!NOTE]
 > Secret rotation for value-add resource providers is currently only supported via PowerShell.

 Like the Azure Stack Hub infrastructure, value-add resource providers use both internal and external secrets.
-Secrets can take many forms, including passwords and the encryption keys maintained by X509 certificates.
+Secrets can take multiple forms, including passwords and the encryption keys maintained by X509 certificates.
 As an operator, you're responsible for:

 - Providing updated external secrets, such as a new TLS certificate used to secure resource provider endpoints.
-- Managing the secret rotation process on a regular basis.
+- Managing resource provider secret rotation on a regular basis.

 In preparation for the rotation process: